 The paper is organized as follows.
 In Section 2 we introduce notation.
-In Section 3 we state Shult's original version of the Haircut Theorem and discuss the statement, as well as certain parts of the proof.
-In Section 4 we state and prove the locally connected case of the revised Haircut Theorem and in the last section, we drop the assumption on local connectivity.
+In Section 3 we state Shult's Haircut Claim and discuss the statement as well as certain parts of the proof.
+In Section 4 we state and prove the locally connected case of the revised Haircut Theorem and in the last section, we omit the assumption on local connectivity.